 After Ryan’s visits with Dr. Stevens, Summer took action to gain full custody of her son.
-She also enrolled in parenting classes through our new Parent to Parent program to improve her parenting skills.
+She also received help from one of the Center’s parenting programs to improve her parenting skills.
 While Ryan still has a long road ahead of him to recover from the trauma of abuse, he is now keeping dry throughout the night and able to talk more openly with those around him.
 With the help of a caring mom and our Well program, Ryan has a much brighter future.

 Empowering Families in Need

 As a 17-year-old single mom, Roxana had a difficult time raising her two-year old daughter Stella.
 Stella showed signs of a speech delay and had difficulty expressing herself to her mother.
 Roxana also had concerns about Stella’s safety, since her home had major safety hazards that the landlord would not fix.
 She felt hopeless in her ability to improve Stella’s quality of life.